Miaz1993/Data-Scientist-Test-Mia-Zhang/README.md

 Dear recruiter and hiring manager,

 Thank you so much for inviting me for the test.
-And the jupyter notebook in this folder is my solution for task2,task3 and task5.
+The jupyter notebook in this folder is my solution for task2,task3 and task5.
+The py file is for Task1.
 Please let me know if you have any other question.

 Looking forwards to hearing from you